git-caixinyu/git-caixinyu.github.io/_pages/about.md

 ======
 My research has led to multiple publications in top-tier robotics and control conferences and journals.
 I have developed aerial robotic platforms capable of scalability, adaptability, and transformability, enabling versatile operations across different flight conditions.
-Additionally, my work on lightweight, nature-inspired monocopters explores novel flight control strategies for underactuated aerial systems.
+Additionally, my work on lightweight, nature-inspired monocopters explores advanced flight efficiency strategies for underactuated aerial systems, offering potential for sustainable flight by harnessing external energy sources such as solar power and wind.
 My contributions to aerial robotics have been recognized with the __Outstanding Dynamics and Control Paper Award (ICRA 2022)__, highlighting the impact of my research in scalable and reconfigurable UAV technologies.

 Navigation
 ======